 If you know anything about me, you know that I LOVE seafood!
 I could easily substitute seafood for chicken and beef anyday.
-I love tilapia, swai, crab legs, etc. Seafood is full of protein and it’s a great addition to any dish.
+I love tilapia, swai and especially some bairdi crab legs.
+Seafood is full of protein and it’s a great addition to any dish.
 But, just in case you don’t know about the different types, how it’s sold, or how it’s prepared, I thought I would enlighten you.
 Please note that while there are many other types of fish, the ones listed are the most commonly eaten.

 Crab – Whitish meat – Whole/live–Broiled/steamed